 • Opting for sustainably sourced wood

 Ecodesign is a forward-thinking directive that requires manufacturers to reduce the environmental impact of energy-using and energy-related products.
-The programme will become law from 2022, but Stovax has launched a number of stoves and fires that meet these emissions standards ahead of their implementation.
+From 2022, only the cleanest burning Ecodesign stoves can be manufactured, but Stovax has launched a number of stoves and fires that meet these emissions standards now.

 An Ecodesign Ready stove or fire burns so cleanly that it produces minimal emissions and yet maintain superb high efficiency levels.

-DEFRA-exempt stoves have been independently tested, and approved by DEFRA, and are exempt from smoke control restrictions.
+DEFRA-approved stoves have been independently tested, and approved by DEFRA, and are approved for use in areas with smoke control restrictions.
 These appliances typically feature clean burning technology, allowing them to burn wood with minimal smoke.
-You can check whether or not a stove is exempt by visiting the ‘Exempt Appliances’ list on the DEFRA website.
+You can check whether or not a stove is approved by visiting the ‘Exempt Appliances’ list on the DEFRA website.

-Wood is a virtually carbon neutral fuel, as the carbon dioxide released during combustion is approximately the same as was absorbed by that tree during its growth.
+Wood is a carbon lean fuel; many say that the carbon dioxide released during combustion is approximately the same as was absorbed by that tree during its growth.
 An essential part of ensuring that your wood burning stove or fire is performing to its maximum potential is looking at the wood you are using to fuel it.